eisental/RedstoneChips/howto.md

 - Some circuits, such as the [synth](/RedstoneChips/circuitdocs/Synth.html) circuit require you to add __interface blocks__ (lapis blocks by default).
 Again, make sure that each interface block is attached to a chip block.
 The circuit will then use blocks on any side, on top, or below as a point of interaction with the "physical" world or the player.
 In the case of the synth circuit, it will play a note on any noteblock attached to its interface blocks.
 - Last but not least, go back to your circuit sign and __left-click__ it to activate the circuit.
 If all went well, you should receive a message saying 'Circuit X activated: > a input(s), b output(s), and c interface block(s)'.

 The order of your input and output blocks is very important as different pin numbers have different functions.
 In simple circuit structures the pin numbering starts at the chip sign onwards.
-See "Chip detection scanning rules" below, for information on predicting the order of pins in more complex structures.
+See [Chip detection scanning rules](#scanning) below, for information on predicting the order of pins in more complex structures.

 If you're having problems or just want to see more information, you can use the debugging commands `/rcdebug`, `/rcinfo` and `/rcpin`.
 See the description below.